Presbyopia does not discriminate against age, race, or gender. Learn why no on is safe from the effects of presbyopia.

 What is Presbyopia?

-Presbyopia is an eye condition that, to some degree, happens to everyone at some point in life.
+Presbyopia is a progressive eye condition that happens to everyone later in life.
 People with presbyopia have a hard time focusing up close.
 While hyperopia is commonly known as farsightedness and myopia as nearsightedness, presbyopia might be called “oldsightedness.”
 The term presbyopia is derived from Greek and Latin origins that mean “old eyes.”

 According to the American Optometric Association, presbyopia is not a disease and it cannot be prevented.
 There is no cure for presbyopia, but there many ways to improve near vision.
 Many new treatments are currently being researched (see below).